obsidianmd/obsidian-api/README.md

 ### Documentation

-All API documentation is located in the file `obsidian.d.ts`.
-This will include types, properties, methods, and comments explaining what everything does.
+You can browse our Plugin API documentation at https://docs.obsidian.md/

-For a full example on how to create Obsidian plugins, use the template at https://github.com/obsidianmd/obsidian-sample-plugin
+For a example on how to create Obsidian plugins, use the template at https://github.com/obsidianmd/obsidian-sample-plugin

 ### Plugin structure